waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Test Plan:** Systematically walk to every tile in the northern corridor (starting at (17, 4)) and press 'A'.
 Turn to face a wall before pressing 'A' to avoid accidental movement.
 - **Conclusion:** PENDING

-# Core Principles (Addendum)
-- **CRITICAL HALLUCINATION PROTOCOL:** If the system issues a position or map ID mismatch warning, a severe hallucination has occurred.
-All current plans, hypotheses, and assumptions are immediately invalid and must be discarded.
-The only valid next action is to re-ground my entire strategy based on the authoritative Game State Information before proceeding.

 # Olivine Lighthouse Puzzle - Agent Hypothesis Test #2
 - **Hypothesis (from puzzle_solver agent):** Talking to one of the trainers after defeating them provides a clue or triggers an event.
 - **Test Plan:** Re-talk to Gentleman Alfred and Sailor Huey.
 - **Conclusion:** FAILED.
 Re-talking to both trainers resulted in either repeated dialogue or the known battle-start anomaly, with no new events triggered.

-# Core Principles (Addendum)
-- **CRITICAL HALLUCINATION PROTOCOL:** If the system issues a position or map ID mismatch warning, a severe hallucination has occurred.
-All current plans, hypotheses, and assumptions are immediately invalid and must be discarded.
-The only valid next action is to re-ground my entire strategy based on the authoritative Game State Information before proceeding.

 # Core Principles (Addendum)
 - **Non-Linear Puzzles:** Puzzle solutions are not always linear; moving 'backwards' or 'down' (like falling through a pit) can be the correct way forward, especially when the obvious 'up' path is a confirmed dead end.